• Free shipping on all orders

 Oral Cancer

 Cats can develop various lumps in the mouth and base of the tongue, causing the tongue to be sticking out more than usual or their facial expression to change.
-These lumps can be benign or malignant, and the signs of cats having a tumor in their mouth is very similar to dental disease or stomatitis signs.
+These lumps can be benign or malignant, and the signs of cats having a tumor in their mouth are very similar to dental disease or stomatitis signs.

 Respiratory Disease

-Cats that are struggling to breathe or that are breathing with an open mouth like a dog panting may seem like they are blepping or sticking their tongue out.
+Cats that are struggling to breathe or that are breathing with an open mouth like a dog panting may seem like they’re blepping or sticking their tongue out.
 If they have a wide body stance, are struggling to catch their breath, or are breathing very fast and panting, they need to see the vet straight away.
 This is a life-threatening emergency.

 Toxin Exposure